agrc/metadata-asset-tracking-tool/metadata/Cadastre/lir_parcels.md

 This dataset is not a substitute for obtaining the most current, legal land records information from county authorities.
 Parcel boundary data found on our website does not represent exact legal boundaries of parcels in Utah and should be used for general analysis and visualization purposes only.

-Additionally, while street addresses are provided with the parcel boundaries, the authoritative source for Utah addresses is the [Utah Address Points](https://gis.utah.gov/products/sgid/location/address-points/) dataset.
+Additionally, while street addresses may be provided with the parcel boundaries, the authoritative source for Utah addresses is the [Utah Address Points](https://gis.utah.gov/products/sgid/location/address-points/) dataset.

 ## Credits